opendocsg/opendoc-supreme-court-judgements/2018_SGHC_279/report.md

 (b)     An act was committed in pursuance of the aforementioned conspiracy.

-50     In addition, the Court of Appeal has affirmed that where the accused person is himself the intended recipient of the offending drugs (as was the case here), an additional _mens rea_ element must be proved – _viz_, that the accused, as abettor, himself intended to traffic in the offending drugs (_Ali bin Mohamad Bahashwan v Public Prosecutor and other appeals_ at \[75\]–\[78\]).
+50     In addition, the Court of Appeal has affirmed that where the accused person is himself the intended recipient of the offending drugs (as was the case here), an additional _mens rea_ element must be proved – _viz_, that the accused, as abettor, himself intended to traffic in the offending drugs (_Ali bin Mohamad Bahashwan v Public Prosecutor and other appeals_ [2018] 1 SLR 610   at \[75\]–\[78\]).
 Thus, the Prosecution also had to prove that the accused, as the intended recipient of the offending drugs, intended to traffic in those drugs.

 ### Conspiracy to traffic in cannabis